triplettrj/programmingtest/README.md

 # Spaghetti Diagram

 The project plots telemetry data onto a map of the where the telemetry data was taken.
 The result is known as a Spaghetti Diagram.
-The project is meant help manufacturing facilities or inventory wearhouses track workers or autonomous equipment in order to optimize work routes.
+The project is meant help manufacturing facilities or inventory warehouses track workers or autonomous equipment in order to optimize work routes.

 NextJS, supabase